SEPPDROID/PhasmodHandler/README.md

 # PhasmodHandler
-A MelonLoader Mod for phasmophobia, that's intention was to be a mod handler you can use to make mods more easy. + Discord Rich presence.
+A MelonLoader Mod for phasmophobia, that's intention was to be a mod handler you can use to make developing mods easier. + Discord Rich presence.
+It's presented to you DOA.

 _Jump to the [Install section](#How-to-install)._